krypton08rises/DiabeticRetinopathy_Classification/README.md

 __After Pretraining__

-To remove the misleading accuracy metric, class_weights are used in proportion to the imbalance in the two categories ~(27k for 0 and 8k for 1).
+Class_weights are used in proportion to the imbalance in the two categories ~(27k for 0 and 8k for 1).
+The image data generator uses preprocessing function for all cnn's in keras applications.
+No need to rescale pixels value to 1/255